Skip to main content

 Attention

-Data backup before rollback
+Data Backup before Rollback

-Identify the component’s PVCs
+Identify Component PVCs

 Terminal input

-kubectl get pvc -n <namespace> -l app.kubernetes.io/instance=<release>
+kubectl get pvc -n <NAMESPACE> -l app.kubernetes.io/instance=<RELEASE_NAME>

 Terminal input